The government schools provide free education for children aged 10-18 years from the local areas.

 Teaching experience is not a requirement, we simply ask that volunteers are enthusiastic and imaginative and willing to learn as you teach.
 You can choose to do a TEFL Course before you go if this is of interest to you.

-Volunteers are at school from Monday - Thursday from 8.30 - 3.30 and usually teach for around 2-3 hours each day.
+Volunteers are at school from Monday - Thursday from 8.30am to 3.30pm and usually teach for around 2-3 hours each day.
 On your days off there are a variety of free time activities for you to get involved in.

-There are generally 1-6 volunteers.
+There are generally 1-6 volunteers with a maximum of 6.
 In the evenings volunteers are invited to take part in community activities.

 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.